nicolasguasca1/batch_send_script/README.md

 <!-- STEP BY STEP TO SEND THE EMAILS -->

+1. Paste the folder containing the AS Reports into this repository.
+You will use it later to build your command.

-1. Populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
+2.Populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
 Use this an an example: https://docs.google.com/spreadsheets/d/1sGvyJ9ws1H3yTtUmVO9s14pXcGflb1pAUuKxYRi_EfA/edit#gid=0

-2. When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export' tab shows in the google sheet and put the file in this directory.
+3. When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export' tab shows in the google sheet and put the file in this directory.

-3. Run the following command
+4. Run the following command

 ```python
 conda activate gmailAPI                                                                                                                ─╯